xuan-liang/ggmatplot/README.md

 library(ggmatplot)
 ```

-This example plots a vector x against each column of matrix z using the
+The first example plots a vector x against each column of matrix z using
-default `plot_type` of `ggmatplot()` - ‘point’
+the default `plot_type` of `ggmatplot()` - ‘point’

 ``` r
 # vector x